Vegan Japanese

 What Is Yuzu?

-Because fresh yuzu is difficult to find outside Japan, most people use bottled juice from Kochi Prefecture, where the fruit grows best.
-Look for 100% pure yuzu juice without salt or additives.
-Its bright acidity and natural perfume make it ideal for drinks like these yuzu cocktails.
+Fresh yuzu is hard to find outside Japan, so most people use bottled juice from Kochi Prefecture.
+Look for 100% pure yuzu juice with no salt or additives for the best results in drinks like these.

 1. Yuzu Martini